nyoon8360/capstone-project/LONIC Squad Detailed Plan and Checklist.md

 - area_id: Id of the area that this encounter applies to
 - pokemon_name: name of the pokemon for this encounter
 - encounter_rate: the possibility of triggering this encounter
+- flee_rate: the possibility of the pokemon fleeing per turn

 ## Validation 💳
 app_role